KaziRifatAlMuin/Automated-Elevator/README.md

 ## How It Works — Operation Flow

 1. **Idle**: the elevator rests at a default floor (code toggles `currentFloor`).
 The system continuously polls ultrasonic sensors and updates cached readings.
-2. **Presence Detection**: when an ultrasonic sensor detects an object within the configured threshold (e.g., `d < 10 cm`), the system treats that as a call from that floor.
+2. **Presence Detection**: When an ultrasonic sensor detects an object within the configured threshold (e.g., `d < 10 cm`), the system treats that as a call from that floor.
 3. **Movement**: depending on the current and requested floors, the motor is driven with PWM-controlled acceleration/deceleration (`pullUp()`/`pullDown()` routines).
-4. **Door Handling**: when the lift reaches the floor, the door is opened with the MG995.
-Before closing, the `safeDoorClose()` routine checks the IR sensor — if obstacle is present, the system will warn (buzzers + LEDs) and wait until clear.
+4. **Door Handling**: When the lift reaches the floor, the door is opened with the MG995.
+Before closing, the `safeDoorClose()` routine checks the IR sensor — if an obstacle is present, the system will warn (buzzers + LEDs) and wait until clear.
 5. **Overcurrent Safety**: the `readCurrent()` routine samples the ACS712.
 If measured current exceeds `currentLimit` (default `30 A`), movement stops immediately and alarms trigger.
-6. **Remote Control**: the web API allows an external client to query state and request moves.
+6. **Remote Control**: The web API allows an external client to query the state and request moves.
 The firmware frequently calls `server.handleClient()` within long loops so the API remains responsive.

 ---